 The haunted room itself was a circular one, built inside a North London flat.
-The researchers then invited ghosts to come and stay in the flat put some equipment nearby that generated complex magnetic fields and infrasound inside the room.
+The researchers then invited ghosts to come and stay in the flat.
+No, just kidding, they put some equipment nearby that generated complex magnetic fields and infrasound inside the room.

 Hold up, what’s infrasound?